After a baby ended up in a Hollywood dumpster, is a 'safe haven' law enough?

 Her nonprofit installs the device at fire stations and hospitals across the U.S. When someone opens the door, the baby can be placed in a bassinet.
 Once the door is closed, it locks from the outside.
 Within about a minute an alarm goes off to let staff know to rush to get the baby for emergency care.
 Meanwhile, the parent has that time to leave anonymously.

 This issue especially matters to Kelsey who was abandoned as a baby herself.
-She's a retired firefighter and medic.
+She's a former firefighter and medic.

 Critics of safe haven laws don't question that they can save the lives of babies facing abandonment, but some worry about the emphasis on the solution and not the problem.